Speed-Robust Scheduling -- Sand, Bricks, and Rocks: Speed-Robust Scheduling with Discrete Jobs

-The bags larger than~$b$ fit by definition as they contain a single job.
-Assume by contradiction that there is a bag which cannot be assigned.
+The bags of size larger than~$b$ fit by definition as they contain a single job.
+Suppose for the sake of contradiction that there is a bag which cannot be assigned.
 Consider the first such bag and let~$T$ be its size.
 Let~$k<m$ be the number of bags that have been assigned already.
 Further, denote by~$w$ the size of a smallest bag.
 Since we used \lpt in creating the bags, we can show that~$w \geq \frac{1}{2}b$.
-To see that, consider bag~$B$ and notice that the smallest job in it has a size at most~$\frac 12b$.
-When this job was assigned to its bag,~$B$ was a bag with smallest size, and this size was at least~$\frac 12b$ since we allocate jobs in \lpt-order.
+To see that, consider bag~$B$ and notice that the smallest job in it has size at most~$\frac 12b$.
+When this job was assigned to its bag,~$B$ was a bag with the smallest size, and this size was at least~$\frac 12b$ since we allocate jobs in \lpt-order.
 Hence, the size of a smallest bag is~$w\geq \frac{1}{2}b\geq \frac 12 T$, where the second inequality is true as all bags larger than~$b$ can be placed.

 We use this inequality to give a lower bound on the total remaining capacity on the~$m$ machines when the second-stage algorithm fails to place the~$(k+1)$\nobreakdash-st bag.
 The~$(m-k)$ bags that were not placed have a combined volume of at least~$V_\ell = (m-k-1)w+T \geq (m-k+1)\frac{T}{2}~$.
 The bags that were placed have a combined volume of at least~$V_p = kT$.
 The remaining capacity is then at least~$C =(2-\frac{1}{m}) V_\ell + (1-\frac{1}{m})V_p$, and we have